Ted Haggard: Saint James Church

 In October 2009, the Colorado Springs Independent published the first extensive interview with Haggard to appear in the secular press since the 2006 scandal.
 Over the course of a 2½-hour interview, the former pastor talked about the scandal, his agreement never to return to New Life or the state of Colorado, suicidal ideas, and the prospect of starting a new church in Colorado Springs.
 "Back in the old days," said Haggard, "when somebody would get in trouble, they'd just need to move 40 or 50 miles, or a hundred miles, and they could start again.
 Not anymore.
 Which is one of the reasons why we needed to come home.
 Because I needed to finish this story from here."

 On November 4, 2009, Haggard posted a message on his Twitter account announcing his intent to begin public prayer meetings in his Colorado Springs home.
 On December 7, he started holding the prayer meetings in his barn.
 On June 6, 2010, the first meeting of the new church, with Haggard as pastor, was held at the Haggard home.

 In 2010, Haggard and his wife, Gayle, established the Saint James Church in Colorado Springs.

-On April 1, 2022, Haggard sold the warehouse housing Saint James Church for $1.95 million according to the El Paso County, Colo., Assessors office.
-The sale came after new allegations surfaced about Haggard's alleged inappropriate relationships with boys in the church and more alleged drug use.
+On April 1, 2022, Haggard sold the warehouse housing Saint James Church for $1.95 million.
+Also in 2022, new allegations surfaced about inappropriate relationships with boys/young men in the church and more drug use.

 Haggard founded a new church in his home in 2022 looking to capitalize on a trend of home-based micro churches.